Corinaldo stampede

-The Lanterna Azzurra "stampede" was a fatal crowd crush that occurred on 8 December 2018 at the Lanterna Azzurra nightclub in Corinaldo, Marche, Italy.
-Six people were killed and 59 injured.
+The Corinaldo stampede was a fatal crowd crush that occurred on 8 December 2018 at the Lanterna Azzurra nightclub in Corinaldo, Marche, Italy.
+Six people were killed and fifty-nine injured.

 Incident

 At the time of the event, there was a rap concert headlined by Sfera Ebbasta at the Lanterna Azzurra nightclub.
 A surge for the exits began at around 1:00 a.m., supposedly after someone sprayed an "irritant substance" into the crowd.
 At some point during the surge, a metal railing collapsed outside the nightclub, causing people to fall off a walkway and land on top of one another, leading to multiple deaths and injuries.

 According to investigators and state radio, there were about 1,400 people inside at the time, even though the nightclub's maximum capacity was of 469.
 Approximately 600 tickets were scanned for entry, leaving it unclear whether hundreds of others had sneaked into the nightclub.